 Potential

-• How much potential the planning project has to develop and strengthen a competitive project application for an international call for proposals.
+• How big potential the planning project has to develop and strengthen a competitive project application for an international call for proposals.

-• How much potential does the planning project have to engage relevant actors, nationally and internationally, to create a strong consortium and credible implementation.
+• How large potential the planning project has to engage relevant actors, nationally and internationally, to create a strong consortium and credible implementation.

 • How well the planning project analyzes needs, challenges and conditions for the main project, and how realistic the project's plan is for addressing these.